Orillusion/orillusion-web/docs/guide/interaction/pickfire.md

 await Engine3D.init()
 // Picking detection depends on the Collider component let obj = Object3D();
-obj.addComponent(Collider);
+obj.addComponent(ColliderComponent);

 // Add a PickEvent event listener to the node, where the corresponding event can be obtained in the callback function obj.addEventListener(PointerEvent3D.PICK_CLICK, onPick, this);

-// Or listen to all object click events through Engine3D.pickFire Engine3D.pickFire.addEventListener(PointerEvent3D.PICK_CLICK, onPick, this);
+// Or listen to all object click events through view.pickFire view.pickFire.addEventListener(PointerEvent3D.PICK_CLICK, onPick, this);

 //Get event information in the callback function function onPick(e: PointerEvent3D) {